top of page

 Colour is improved with heat treating, & is permanent

-If you are looking for a quality Emerald or Aquamarine, we are able to source these & design a bespoke jewel, especially for you.
+If you found my journal note on Beryl interesting, we'd love to hear your thoughts in the comments below.
+Additionally, if you are looking for a quality Emerald, we can source these and design a bespoke jewel especially for you.

 bottom of page